Low Cost Self Defense for

 The desciption on Amazon.com for both products shown here says: "Whacks just as strong as a steel pipe but it weighs under 2 lbs."

 Some of the other descriptions are:

 Vicki has been thoroughly impressed with the videos she has seen about this product, including the one embedded below, which shows in some demonstrations someone defending himself against an attacker with this weapon in hand.

 You may have seen an email circulating that recommends using a certain type of pesticide as self defense.
 UNDER NO CIRCUMSTANCES should you ever do so.
 As the EPA states on its website, "It is a violation of federal law to use a pesticide in a manner inconsistent with its labeling."

 That being said, there are certain sprays like pepper spray that are intended for self defense and make excellent personal security and home security devices.
 We think you can imagine, however, the problems associated with using this inside your truck.
 Still, if you're being attacked, it's better than nothing.

 One professional driver we know carries a spray canister of pepper spray in a keychain holster, as shown on the left.

 This particular pepper spray was acquired at a flea market in Georgia where no identification was required to conduct the transaction and cash was perfectly acceptable as a payment method.

-The trucker ended up buying four canisters of the 18% pepper spray, which is supposed to be the strongest concentration available and also the concentration that law enforcement uses.
+The trucker ended up buying four canisters of the concentration that law enforcement uses.